 Medication-Assisted Treatment (MAT)

-One of the most important aspects of recovering from substance abuse is medication-assisted treatment.
+One of the most important aspects of recovering from substance use is medication-assisted treatment.
 MAT can also be a life-saving therapeutic tool, especially for people who struggle with opioids and alcohol.

 People who are physically dependent on substances may experience withdrawal symptoms if they stop using suddenly.
 Depending on the substance, withdrawal symptoms can be painful and even life-threatening.
 Withdrawal often spurs people to return to the drug (called a “relapse”) — even if they have a strong desire to stop using.